 Seeing this pine cone angel craft brought me back to a Monday evening way too many years ago where a tiny version of myself in an itchy brown dress sat with a group of other little tiny women in matching itchy brown dresses.
 In this memory; however, the little pine cone angels we were making had milk weed pods wings that Brown Owl had painted gold for us.

 Or if Fairies are more your style, check out these pine cone fairies by Maggie at Red Ted Art.

 Here’s one last pine cone ornament idea.
-These look so easy that my weeny one could get in on the fun… and the lovely thing about that is that even if a 2 year old made them, I’m sure they’d still look just as elegant!
+These look so easy that even toddlers could get in on the fun… and the lovely thing about that is that even if a 2 year old made them, I’m sure they’d still look just as elegant!

 Hop over to see how Angela at Projects with Kids made these elegant yarn-wrapped pine cone ornaments.